Pet Boarding FAQs

 If this is your pet’s first experience with boarding bring them for a short overnight visit to help them get used to the environment.
 An overnight stay will also help to reassure your pet that you will return.

 Your pet’s vaccinations must be current.
-We recommend that your dog get a vaccination against Bordetella (Kennel cough) at least two weeks before being boarded.
+We require that your dog get a vaccination against Bordetella (Kennel cough) at least 72 hours before being boarded, if they have never received this vaccine prior.
+We will require that your pet have had a negative stool check for intestinal parasites within the past 12 months.

 Can I take a tour?